FreeventureProject/projectReact/proposal.md

 The application will feature the following frontend routes and core features:

-* On the `search` page, users can search a location and reroute them to a page where they can have access to the weather for it.
+* On the `Home` page, users can search a location and reroute them to the `search` page where they can have access to the weather for it.
-* On the `current weather` page, users can view, the temperature, wind, airquality, and condition.
-Will have a button for forecast.
+* On the `search` page, users can view, the temperature, wind, and condition.
 * On the `forcast` page, users can see forecast for up to 5 days
 * On the `astrology` page, users can see the sunrise, sunset, moonrise and moonset for location searched